giantswarm/releases/azure/v11.4.0/README.md

 ## :zap:  Giant Swarm Release 11.4.0 for Azure :zap:

-In this release NGINX Ingress Controller LoadBalancer Service external traffic policy has been made configurable, and the policy default has been changed from `Cluster` to `Local`.
+**In this release, NGINX Ingress Controller LoadBalancer Service external traffic policy has been made configurable, and the policy default has been changed from `Cluster` to `Local`.**

 These changes:

 - Enable source IP preservation, needed for IP based security access control.
 - Remove unnecessary ingress traffic intra-cluster network hops, increasing concurrent connection capacity and reducing latency.